 Taking place some unimportant amount of time after Rayman Origins, the Glade of Dreams is once again under attack by the dark teensies.
 This time, they’ve taken over 5 themed worlds and captured 10 princesses and a whopping 700 good teensies.
 With the help of the usual pals and Murfy, a frog/fly who was absent from Rayman Origins, Rayman must run, jump and punch baddies in order to save the day.

-It’s hard not to gush over Legends’ visual design; the game is beautifully rendered and each world is a treat to go through as you visit areas inspired by fairy tales, 60’s spies movies and ancient Greece.
-Each world is broken into 10 levels.
-Over the course of the game you free teensies and collect lums.
+It’s hard not to gush over Legends’ visual design; the game is beautifully rendered and each world is a treat to go through as you visit areas inspired by fairy tales, 60’s spy movies and ancient Greece.
+Each world is broken into 10 levels, in which you free teensies and collect lums.
 These two things are the game’s currencies.
-Teensies open up new worlds and levels while lums unlock new characters to play as.
+Teensies open up new levels while lums unlock new characters to play as.
 Rayman is also tasked with rescuing two princesses in each world.
 Unlike the fairies in Origins, the princesses become playable characters rather than giving Rayman new abilities since Rayman has all of them from the outset of the game.

 Thankfully, the level design is one of the highlights of the game.
 While completely enjoyable in and of itself, Origins relied on each new ability gained in order to change things up.
 Legends doesn’t have that luxury and, luckily, crafts its levels in such a way to make up for it.
 A number of later levels really shine, requiring you to do much more than merely run from left to right.
 One level in particular has everything segmented to what you can see on screen (giving it a Metroidvania vibe) while another level requires you to be stealthy and sneak by lasers.